larissaissabron/CAGPoster_PrairieOakPaleo/README.md

 Supporting documentation for the poster "Grounding research in place: Considering paleoecological research for Indigenous fire stewardship and ecocultural landscapes" presented by Larissa Bron at the annual CAG/CARTO conference in June 2026.
+Please let me know if access to any of the manuscripts is a barrier and we will find a solution!

 ## Contact information
 Larissa Bron, MSc Student